kailermai/tp/docs/UserGuide.md

 * The `find` command updates the student list shown in the left panel.
 Subsequent commands that uses `INDEX` (e.g. `delete 1`, `view 2`) will refer to the index shown in this **filtered list**.

-* Keywords for the find command are not restricted to alphanumerical characters.
+* Keywords for the find command are not restricted to alphabetic characters.

 </div>